awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 1. Download [samples/AWSSupport-EC2RescueRole.zip](samples/AWSSupport-EC2RescueRole.zip) and extract the `AWSSupport-EC2RescueRole.json` file to a directory on your local machine\.

-1. If your Amazon Web Services account is in a special partition, edit the template to change the ARN values to those for your partition\.
+1. If your AWS account is in a special partition, edit the template to change the ARN values to those for your partition\.

    For example, for the China Regions, change all cases of `arn:aws` to `arn:aws-cn`\.